Academic Information for Online Programs

 Financial Aid Warning

 The institution evaluates SAP at the end of every quarter.
-If a student does not meet SAP requirements he or she is notified by the school using his or her official Neumont student e-mail account.
+Students who do not meet SAP requirements are notified by the school using their official Neumont student e-mail account.

 For a student who did not meet the cGPA and/or Pace requirements at the end of a quarter, the school will, for the following quarter, place the student on Financial Aid Warning status.
 To meet SAP standards and return to good standing, the student must—at the end of their Financial Aid Warning quarter— meet the cGPA and pace requirements outlined in the SAP table. (“Good standing” is defined as meeting or exceeding all SAP criteria for that evaluation point.)
 The institution will disburse Title IV/HEA program funds to the student while on Financial Aid Warning status.